bihorac-LAB/Exposome/Tools/doc/UserManual.md

 > 💡 **Tip:** You can improve hospital detection by adding known addresses to `HOSPITAL_ADDRESSES` in [`Address_to_FIPS.py`](https://github.com/bihorac-LAB/Exposome/blob/main/Tools/code/Address_to_FIPS.py).

 **Note on `HOSPITAL_ADDRESSES` Format**

-When adding hospital addresses to the `HOSPITAL_ADDRESSES` set in `Address_to_FIPS.py`, ensure each address:
   - Is written as a full, single-line string.
   - Uses only lowercase letters and numbers.
   - Has no commas or special characters.
   - Fields are separated by single spaces.

 ---